 Fuelling: All fuelling must be handled in approved fuel containers.
-During fuelling, the car turned off (the kill-switch must be in the OFF position); no one can be in the car; and NO other work may be done (no fluid or tyre checks, no screwing with the in-car camera, etc.).
-At least two crew members must participate in fuelling; all wearing the same safety gear as a driver - helmets included.
-Visors must be down, to cover faces.
+During fuelling, the car must be turned off (the kill-switch must be in the OFF position); no one can be in the car; and NO other work may be done (no fluid or tyre checks, no screwing with the in-car camera, etc.).
+At least two crew members must participate in fuelling; all wearing full safety helmets and or fire proof balaclava, race suit, race gloves and race shoes included.
 At least one team member must have a fire extinguisher in hand, ready to shoot, aimed at the fueler.
-Fuelling locations vary by track and are covered at the Drivers' Briefings.
+Fuelling can only occur in the designated location.
+These vary by track and are covered at the Drivers Briefings.
 Participants are responsible for knowing all fuelling rules and accepted locations.